Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

-Generally, we expect the operator size to grow monotonically and saturate at some value $\sim N$ at long times.
-If $\mathcal{W}\left(\infty\right)$ is Haar random, the coefficients in \eqref{op_strings} should be uniformly distributed (excluding the identity) \cite{bensa_circuit_twostep_otoc}.
-Therefore, the operator density $p_\ell$ is determined by the number of strings with size $\ell$, i.e., $p_\ell\left(\infty\right)\simeq 3\cdot 4^{\ell-1}/\left(4^N-1\right)$.
-The operator size at long times then becomes
+Generally, one expects Eq.\,\eqref{op_extent} to grow monotonically and saturate at some value $\sim N$ at late times.
+For random unitary dynamics, the coefficients in \eqref{op_strings} should be uniformly distributed (excluding the identity) \cite{bensa_circuit_twostep_otoc}.
+Therefore, the operator density $p_\ell$ is on average determined by the number of strings with size $\ell$, i.e., $p_\ell\simeq 3\cdot 4^{\ell-1}/\left(4^N-1\right)$.
+The operator size\,\eqref{op_extent} under random unitary dynamics then becomes

 Equation \eqref{op_size_lt} is the average operator size of a random unitary of $N$ qubits drawn from the Haar measure.